wxMaxima-developers/wxmaxima/info/wxmaxima.md

 If a plot was generated using the `wxdraw`-type commands (`wxplot` isn't supported by this feature) and the file size of the underlying gnuplot project isn't way too high _wxMaxima_ offers a right-click menu that allows to open the plot in an interactive gnuplot window.

-### Opening gnuplot's command console in windows created by `plot` and `draw`
+### Opening gnuplot's command console in `plot` windows

 On MS Windows if in _Maxima_'s variable `gnuplot_command` "gnuplot" is replaced by "wgnuplot" gnuplot offers the possibility to open a console window gnuplot commands can be entered into.
 Unfortunately enabling this feature causes gnuplot to "steal" the keyboard focus for a short time every time a plot is prepared.

 ### Embedding animations into the spreadsheet

-The `with_slider_draw` command is a version of `wxdraw2d` that does prepare multiple plots and allows to switch between them by moving the slider on top of the screen.
-If ImageMagick is installed _wxMaxima_ even allows to export this animation as an animated gif.
+3D diagrams tend to make it hard to read quantitative data.
+A viable alternative might be to assign the 3rd parameter to the mouse wheel.
+The `with_slider_draw` command is a version of `wxdraw2d` that does prepare multiple plots and allows to switch between them by moving the slider on top of the screen. _wxMaxima_ allows to export this animation as an animated gif.

 The first two arguments for `with_slider_draw` are the name of the variable that is stepped between the plots and a list of the values of these variable.
 The arguments that follow are the ordinary arguments for `wxdraw2d`: